 What are the most important elements of a successful digital marketing campaign?

-Most probably, you will start listing things like having clear goals, targeting the right audience, creating good ad copy, designing a landing page that will help you convert, and so on.
+Definitely Page Speed is on the list!
+Most probably, you will start listing things like having clear goals, targeting the right audience, creating good ad copy, designing a landing page that will help you convert in your digital marketing campaign, and so on.
 Of course, you would be right – all these elements matter immensely.
 But, if you are not focusing on the page speed too, then you’re probably losing a big chunk of your potential audience.

 Half of your visitors will leave if it takes more than three seconds for a page to load.
 In the case of mobile devices, the number is even lower – 2 seconds.
 More than that, page speed will also influence your position in the search engines and how likely your audience is to find your content.